TelemetryDeck/Issues/README.md

 Other places of interest:

+- The AppTelemetry [Swift Client](https://github.com/AppTelemetry/SwiftClient) for inclusion into your app
 - Check out the [Boards](https://github.com/orgs/AppTelemetry/projects) for the current pipeline of features
 - If you prefer real-time conversation, AppTelemetry also has a [Slack](https://apptelemetry.io/pages/slack.html)!